• Skip to main content

 Which clear aligner companies offer nighttime-only treatment?

-SmileDirectClub, Byte, and AlignerCo.
-Byte and AlignerCo charge more for nighttime treatment than daytime treatment, while SmileDirectClub charges the same amount.
+SmileDirectClub, Byte, NewSmile, and AlignerCo.
+Byte, NewSmile, and AlignerCo charge more for nighttime treatment than daytime treatment, while SmileDirectClub charges the same amount.
 Candid recommends wearing your aligners for 22+ hours per day for best results, so they don’t offer nighttime treatment.

 Which clear aligner company is right for me?

-If you have a complex misalignment or prefer in-office care, it’s tough to beat Invisalign or ClearCorrect.
-But if you’re looking for a service you can complete entirely at home, Byte is a great option.
-In the end, it all comes down to you specific condition and priorities.
+If you have a complex misalignment or prefer in-office care, it’s tough to beat a comprehensive in-office option like ClearCorrect, SureSmile, 3M Clarity, or Invisalign.
+But if you’re looking for a service you can complete entirely at home, Byte is a great choice.
+In the end, it all comes down to your specific condition and priorities.

 What is the most convenient alternative to Candid?